-All matriculated students are eligible for health services.
-Most are free, but some may include a small fee for immunizations and lab testing.
-The Health Services Office is also a resource center where students can learn healthy behaviors to ensure wellness for their lifetimes.
-We provide presentations and displays on health topics pertinent to students.
-For more information, contact us at 603-230-4043 or stop in to the Health and Counseling office located in the Student Center.
+NHTI Health Services provides a range of services to matriculated NHTI students free of charge or for a minimal fee; a small fee may be assessed for immunizations and lab testing.
+The Health Services Office is a resource center where students can learn healthy behaviors.
+For more information, call 603-230-4043, email MHTIhealthservices@ccsnh.edu or stop in to the Health and Counseling office located in the Student Center.
 Our services include:

 - Nurse/nurse practitioner appointments

-- · Physical exams
+- Physical exams

 - CPR classes

 - Feminine hygiene supplies

 - First aid supplies